Bordered Floer homology for manifolds with torus boundary via immersed curves: Introduction

 } A more interesting example is illustrated in Figure~\ref{fig:figure-eight-with-curves}: The invariant associated with the complement of the figure eight knot has two components.
-When the curves are more complicated, it is generally easier to represent them by drawing some of their lifts to the cover \(\tildeT = H_1(M;\R) \setminus H_1(M;\Z) \cong \R^2 \setminus \Z^2\).
+When \(\HFhat(M)\) is more complicated, it is generally easier to represent it by drawing some curves in the cover \(\tildeT _M= H_1(M;\R) \setminus H_1(M;\Z) \cong \R^2 \setminus \Z^2\) whose image in \(T_M\) is \(\HFhat(M)\).
 From this point of view, the effect of orientation reversal on bordered invariants corresponds to reflection in the line determined by the longitude.
 Figure \ref{fig:lifted-trefoil} shows the invariant associated with the right-hand trefoil.
 We note that, in this context, calculation is extremely efficient:

 \begin{corollary}In the case of trivial local systems, following the notation of Theorem \ref{thm:pairing}, if no two components of $\boldsymbol\gamma_0$ and $\boldsymbol\gamma_1$ are parallel then $\dim\HFhat(Y)$ is the minimal geometric intersection number between $\boldsymbol\gamma_0$ and $\boldsymbol\gamma_1$. \end{corollary}